Not sure what to bring to college? Here is our ultimate college packing list for 2023.

-I love this kit for the MacBook Pro because it comes with a case, screen protector, keyboard cover, and laptop sleeve, all in a cute marble print.
-(They have a bunch of other cute styles, too!)
+I love this kit for the MacBook Air because it comes with a case, screen protector, and keyboard cover, all in an aesthetic rose-gray color.
+(They have a bunch of other colors, too!)

 129. Bluetooth Speaker

-Not an *essential* per se but a bluetooth speaker is super nice to have!
+Not an *essential* per see, but a Bluetooth speaker is super nice to have!

-Right now, it seems like everyone has an Echo Dot in their dorm — it’s a bluetooth speaker that includes Alexa so you can play music, check the weather, and more, all via voice command.
+Right now, it seems like everyone has an Echo Pop in their dorm — it’s a Bluetooth speaker that includes Alexa so you can play music, check the weather, and more, all via voice command.

 It’s nice to have a smart TV in your room if you want to watch your shows on a bigger screen instead of just your laptop.

 I had a TV in my room freshman year, and I loved it, but plenty of my friends didn’t.
 If you’re fine watching Netflix on your computer, don’t feel like this is a must-have.

 If you’re bringing a TV, definitely buy a small TV stand to go with it since there’s no way you’re wall-mounting a TV in a dorm.

 This cute little TV stand is super cheap and doesn’t require any tools to put together!